Preview

 The abstract should be 150–250 words long.
 The abstract of the original article should be structured as follows: Objectives, Methods, Results, Conclusion.

-The abstract should not contain new terms, abbreviations (other than well-known ones), or references.
+The abstract should not contain new terms, abbreviations (except for well-known ones), or references.

-1. Keyword(s) — the most significant words or phrases related to the topic of the work, reflecting the specifics of the topic and the research findings.
+1. Keyword(s) — the most significant words or phrases related to the topic of the work, reflecting the specifics of the topic and the results of the study.

-Keywords should be 5–10 words and simple phrases.
-Do not include a period after keywords.
+The abstract should be 5–10 words and simple phrases.
+A period is not used after keywords.

 1. Acknowledgments

-This section lists the sources of funding for the study and acknowledges those who contributed to the article but are not its authors.
+This section lists the sources of funding for the study and acknowledges individuals who contributed to the article but are not the authors.

 1. Conflict of Interest Disclosure

 The article must disclose any actual or potential conflict of interest.
-If there is no conflict of interest, the author must state that they have no conflict of interest.
+If there is no conflict of interest, the author should state that they have no conflict of interest.

 1. Article Text